sanjanasingh300/Zepto_data_Analysis/README.md

   outOfStock BOOLEAN,
   quantity INTEGER
 );
-2. Data Import
-Loaded CSV using pgAdmin's import feature.

-If you're not able to use the import feature, write this code instead:

-   \copy zepto(category,name,mrp,discountPercent,availableQuantity,
-            discountedSellingPrice,weightInGms,outOfStock,quantity)
-  FROM 'data/zepto_v2.csv' WITH (FORMAT csv, HEADER true, DELIMITER ',', QUOTE '"', ENCODING 'UTF8');
-Faced encoding issues (UTF-8 error), which were fixed by saving the CSV file using CSV UTF-8 format.

-3. 🔍 Data Exploration
+2.Data Exploration
-Counted the total number of records in the dataset

-Viewed a sample of the dataset to understand structure and content

-Checked for null values across all columns

-Identified distinct product categories available in the dataset

-Compared in-stock vs out-of-stock product counts
+*Counted the total number of records in the dataset *Viewed a sample of the dataset to understand structure and content *Checked for null values across all columns *Identified distinct product categories available in the dataset *Compared in-stock vs out-of-stock product counts

 Detected products present multiple times, representing different SKUs

-4. 🧹 Data Cleaning
+4. Data Cleaning
 Identified and removed rows where MRP or discounted selling price was zero

 Converted mrp and discountedSellingPrice from paise to rupees for consistency and readability

-5. 📊 Business Insights
-Found top 10 best-value products based on discount percentage

-Identified high-MRP products that are currently out of stock

-Estimated potential revenue for each product category

-Filtered expensive products (MRP > ₹500) with minimal discount

-Ranked top 5 categories offering highest average discounts

-Calculated price per gram to identify value-for-money products

-Grouped products based on weight into Low, Medium, and Bulk categories

-Measured total inventory weight per product category